artdude47/Chip8Emulator/README.md

 #CHIP-8 Emulator
-A simple CHIP-8 emulator writted in C# using WinForms, indended to act as a portfolio project
+A simple CHIP-8 emulator written in C# using WinForms, intended to act as a portfolio project

 ## Descritpion